LukeZGD/Legacy-iOS-Kit/README.md

 - **IPSW file integrity** will be verified before restoring and/or creating custom IPSW (if custom IPSW is already created, this will be skipped)
 - **For users having issues with missing libraries/tools:** Re-install dependencies with `./restore.sh Install`
   - Alternatively, delete the `libimobiledevice` folder in `resources` then run the script again
+- macOS users may have to install libimobiledevice and libirecovery from [Homebrew](https://brew.sh/) with this command: `brew install libimobiledevice libirecovery`
+  - The script will detect this automatically and will use the Homebrew versions of the tools
 - **For A7 devices:**
   - Do not use USB-C to lightning cables as this can prevent a successful restore
   - ipwndfu is unfortunately very unreliable on Linux, you may have to try multiple times (Linux users may also try in a live USB)
   - If the script cannot find your device in pwnREC mode or gets stuck, you may have to start over by [force restarting](https://support.apple.com/en-ph/guide/iphone/iph8903c3ee6/ios) and re-entering recovery/DFU mode
-  - macOS users may have to install libimobiledevice and libirecovery from [Homebrew](https://brew.sh/) with this command: `brew install libimobiledevice libirecovery`
-    - The script will detect this automatically and will use the Homebrew versions of the tools
   - Use an Intel or Apple Silicon PC/Mac as entering pwnDFU (checkm8) may be a lot more unreliable on AMD devices
   - Apple Silicon Mac users running macOS 11.3 and newer may encounter issues entering pwnDFU mode (see issue [#114](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/114))
+  - For more troubleshooting steps for entering pwnDFU mode, see issue [#126](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/126)
   - Other than the above, unfortunately there is not much else I can do to help regarding entering pwnDFU mode.
 - **For 32-bit devices:**
   - To make sure that SSH is successful, try these steps: Reinstall OpenSSH/Dropbear, reboot and rejailbreak, then reinstall them again